sg3-141-592/Luigi-Tutorial/TUTORIAL.md

 ```

 ## Step 2 - Creating a Luigi Task
-In this step we will create a "Hello World" Luigi Task to demonstrate their concepts.
-A Luigi Task is where the execution of our pipeline and the definition of dependencies takes place.
+In this step we will create a "Hello World" Luigi Task to demonstrate how they work.

+A Luigi Task is where the execution of our pipeline and the definition of each tasks input and output dependencies take place.
+Tasks are the building blocks that we will create our pipeline from.

 Create a new file ```hello-world.py```, and insert the following code.